inductiva/inductiva/tutorials/generating-synthetic-data/synthetic-data-generation-5.md

 ```

 For each particle size, our API creates a new folder, updates the settings with
 the new size, and starts the simulation.
-This lets us run all four simulations at
-the same time, making it faster to see how changing the particle size affects the
+This lets us run all four simulations in parallel on 4 different VMs making it faster to see how changing the particle size affects the
 results.

-Instead of waiting for each simulation to complete within the running script,
+While we wait for each simulation to complete,
 we can track their progress and collect the results afterwards using our [Command Line Interface (CLI)](https://docs.inductiva.ai/en/latest/cli/cli-overview.html):

 ```bash